spfuu/shSonos/README.md

-2.CONFIGURATION
+2.CONFIGURATION (optional)

+There is also a sh-script to daemonize the sonos_broker start named sonos_broker.sh.
-(Optional) if you want to start sonos_broker as background service, edit sonos_broker.sh:
+If you want to start sonos_broker as background service, edit sonos_broker.sh:

 Edit DIR variable to /path/location/of/sonos_broker (default: /usr/local/bin)

-Copy file to /etc/init.d if you want to autostart sonos_broker on system start

 Make the file executable with:

-    chmod +x /path/to/sonos_broker.sh
+    chmod +x /usr/local/bin/sonos_broker.sh

 Start service with:

-    sudo ./path/to/sonos_server start
+    sudo ./path/to/sonos_broker.sh start

+To autostart the service on system boot, please follow the instruction for your linux distribution.

 Attention!!
 Please notice that the script is running as with the 'background' flag.
 In order that, there is no debug or error output.
 To get these hints in failure cases, remove this flag in sonos_broker.sh